INF-Project-B/Cinecon/README.md

 # Cinecon
-🎥 A console application for cinema visitors and management.
+🎥 A console application for cinema visitors and management for a school project.